Rainbow Lake and 21 Mile Creek supply between 38 and 53 per cent of Whistler’s water.

 Protect Whistler’s water supply

-Follow these tips in the 21 Mile Creek Watershed to help protect Whistler’s precious ground water supply:
+Follow these tips in the 21 Mile Creek Watershed to help protect Whistler’s precious surface water supply:

 - Respect signage and restrictions in the Municipal Water Supply Area.